themesberg/flowbite-svelte/src/routes/sidebars/index.md

 <Htwo label="Content separator" />

-<p>Separate the content inside the sidebar component by applying a border separator to the SidebarGroup component.</p>
+Separate the content inside the sidebar component by applying a border separator to the SidebarGroup component.

 <ExampleDiv>
 	<Sidebar>